".....and a little something else" by Tracey-Anne Pryke

 Observations by Gordon Fowler

-A well travelled eccentric who never followed a conventional career, a prolific painter, sculptor, writer and raconteur whose play "Fall in Corporal Moyes" was perfomed in covent Garden
+Lived in Canterbury city centre for 30 years he was a well travelled eccentric who never followed a conventional career; a prolific painter, sculptor, writer and raconteur whose play "Fall in Corporal Moyes" was perfomed in Covent Garden

 "He had about him the qualities of Whistler and would have enjoyed the company of Degas and the milieu of fin-de-siecle, Paris.
 Sickert and the painters of the Camden Town Group were also to his taste and often with wistful look and eloquent rhetoric, he would conjure up some scene or other where all these great names would be acting out their part."